OctopusDeploy/blog/blog/2020-01/chaos-engineering-and-runbooks/index.md

 ## Independent execution workflows

 While sharing the same underlying context, runbooks are executed independently from deployments.
-Runbook define their own scheduled triggers, or can be run manually against any environment without being bound to a lifecycle.
+Runbooks define their own scheduled triggers, or can be run manually against any environment without being bound to a lifecycle.

 This is ideal for chaos engineering.
-As Sylvain noted in his talk, chaos experiments should be run continuously between deployments to validate a cluster between deployments.
+As Sylvain noted in his talk, chaos experiments should be run continuously between deployments to validate a cluster.

-In the screenshot below the chaos experiment is being run every ten minutes to validate the cluster between deployments.
+In the screenshot below the chaos experiment is being run every ten minutes to continuously validate the cluster.

 ![](runbook-trigger.png "width=500")

+## Conclusion

+I was pleasantly surprised at how easy it was to get Chaos Toolkit up and running in Octopus.
+With a Kubernetes deployment already defined, scripting another tool against the existing targets and environments took very little effort.

+Beyond the initial ability to simply execute a tool, Octopus provides cross-cutting functionality like logging, audits, security, user management, reporting and dashboards out of the box as an established and proven foundation to scale processes like chaos engineering within an organization.